 - 3.1 PRE-CONSTRUCTION CONFERENCE (WITH OR WITHOUT A PARTNERING WORKSHOP) - 3.1.1 Owner may provide a Pre-Construction Brochure, as an overview of administrative procedures for the Project.
-A review of the Brochure, identification of key Project personnel, Owner's sample administrative forms, and other information will be conducted at the Pre-Construction Conference. - 3.1.2 Upon mutual agreement, a Partnering Workshop may be held with or near the time of the Pre-Construction Conference.
-The Contractor shall pay for the Pre-Construction Conference and/or Partnering Workshop in total and the Owner will reimburse the Contractor for fifty percent (50%) of the mutually agreed-upon costs (100% of the costs will be reimbursed to the Contractor as part of the General Conditions in the GMP for CM-R and DB contracts). - 3.1.2.1 The Pre-Construction Conference and/or Partnering Workshop is intended to provide further understanding among the parties, to establish mutual goals for the Project, and to develop strategies for achieving those goals. - 3.1.3 The Owner will schedule a Pre-Construction Conference to generally coincide with issuance of Notice to Proceed with Construction.
-The Pre-Construction Conference agenda will cover broad Project issues followed by detail review of administrative procedures. - 3.1.3.1 The UGC requires the Contractor to comply with the Owner's administrative requirements as outlined herein and as reviewed at the Pre-Construction Conference. - 3.1.3.1.1 For projects with Guaranteed Maximum Price contracts the Owner may require a Pre-Construction meeting prior to Notice to Proceed with Construction. - 3.1.3.1.2 For projects with Guaranteed Maximum Price contracts and multiple bid packages, the Owner may schedule additional Pre-Construction Conferences to include any subcontractors added to the Project after the initial Pre-Construction Conference. - 3.1.4 Attendance is required at the conference by all appropriate representatives of the Contractor, mechanical, electrical, plumbing subcontractors, and any additional subcontractors (proposed or engaged), whose scope of work represents five percent (5%) or more of the total construction cost.
-The Contractor shall request all HUB subcontractors also be represented.
-Each firm is to be represented by personnel directly involved in the Project, including Project Managers and Project Superintendents or labor foremen, as a minimum.
+A review of the brochure, identification of key Project personnel, Owner's sample administrative forms, and other information will be conducted at the Pre-Construction Conference. - 3.1.2 Upon mutual agreement, a Partnering Workshop may be held with or near the time of the Pre-Construction Conference.
+Contractor shall pay for the Pre-Construction Conference and/or Partnering Workshop in total and Owner will reimburse Contractor for fifty percent (50%) of the mutually agreed-upon costs.
+For projects using construction manager-at-risk or design-build delivery, 100% of the costs will be reimbursed to Contractor as part of the General Conditions Costs. - 3.1.2.1 The Pre-Construction Conference and/or Partnering Workshop is intended to provide further understanding among the parties, to establish mutual goals for the Project, and to develop strategies for achieving those goals. - 3.1.3 Owner will schedule a Pre-Construction Conference to generally coincide with issuance of Notice to Proceed with Construction.
+The Pre-Construction Conference agenda will cover broad Project issues followed by detail review of administrative procedures. - 3.1.3.1 The UTUGCs requires Contractor to comply with Owner's administrative requirements as outlined herein and as reviewed at the Pre-Construction Conference. - 3.1.3.1.1 For Projects using construction manager-at-risk or design-build delivery, Owner may require a Pre-Construction meeting prior to Notice to Proceed with Construction. - 3.1.3.1.2 For Projects using construction manager-at-risk or design-build delivery and multiple procurement packages, Owner may schedule additional Pre-Construction Conferences to include any Subcontractors added to the Project after the initial Pre-Construction Conference.

-- 3.1.4.1 Project representatives of the Contractor and all other parties directly involved with the processing or executing of Project submittals, changes and/or payments should attend the Pre-Construction Conference. - 3.1.5 Prior to the scheduled time of the Pre-Construction Conference, the Contractor shall provide the Owner a written outline of all involved firms, Contractor's key personnel, including mailing address and phone numbers to be incorporated into a Project Directory.
+- 3.1.4 Attendance is required at the conference by all appropriate representatives of Contractor, mechanical, electrical, plumbing Subcontractors, and any additional subcontractors (proposed or engaged), whose scope of work represents five percent (5%) or more of the total construction cost.
+Contractor shall request all HUB subcontractors also be represented.
+Each firm is to be represented by personnel directly involved in the Project, including project managers and project superintendents or labor foremen, as a minimum. - 3.1.4.1 Project representatives of Contractor and all other parties directly involved with the processing or executing of Project submittals, changes and/or payments should attend the Pre-Construction Conference. - 3.1.5 Prior to the scheduled time of the Pre-Construction Conference, Contractor shall provide Owner a written outline of all involved firms, Contractor's key personnel, including mailing address and phone numbers to be incorporated into a Project Directory.